Electrical DesignElectrical WiringHow ToProtection

 Click image or open in a new tab to enlarge

-Be sure to tighten all terminal screws to 75 in-lbs (2.8 N-m).
+Make sure to strip each conductor 11/16″ or refer to the stripe gage on mounting plate.
+Moreover, be sure to tighten all terminal screws to 75 lb.-in (8.5 N·m).
 Terminal screws must tighten onto the conductors only, not the insulation.
 The torque must be maintained for a minimum of 5 seconds with a constant torque reading of 75 in-lbs.
 This is an important note: once all terminals have been torqued to 75 in-lbs for 5 seconds each, repeat the process a second time to ensure all wires are correctly connected to the device.

 The device is now terminated.
 Insert the product in the wall box, screw in the mounting screws in the wall box mounting holes, and then attach the wall plate.
 Restore power at the circuit breaker.